8 data integration challenges and how to overcome them

 6. Monitoring and observability

-Observability is a newish IT term.
-In a data integration context, it's easy to mistake it for a more traditional approach that involves careful logging and reporting of integration processes.
-However, there's more to data observability than that.
+In a data integration context, it's easy to mistake data observability for a more traditional approach that involves careful logging and reporting of integration processes.
+However, there's more to it than that.

 Modern data integration processes -- diverse, distributed and dynamic as they are -- also have numerous points of failure.
-Very often, data pipelines and the dependencies between them are designed so no single failure breaks the whole process.
-This robustness is admirable and saves a lot of downtime, which used to be the bane of overnight ETL processes that broke too easily and were difficult to restart.
+Very often, data pipelines and the dependencies between them are designed so that no single failure breaks the whole process.
+This robustness reduces downtime, which used to be the bane of overnight ETL processes that broke too easily and were difficult to restart.

 This is where data observability comes in.
-It measures data delivery (including when the data was last fully processed), logs all processes and traces both the source and impact of any errors.
+It measures data delivery -- including when the data was last fully processed-- logs all processes and traces both the source and impact of any errors.
 When you run a report, you can see not only when the data was refreshed, but also which components -- even which rows or cells -- may not be fully up to date or of the best quality.
-Observability tends to focus on five key attributes of data.

 - Is it timely?